AbeOmor/MLflow_AML/README.md

 - 	b.
 [GAP] Via AML CLI: Use v2 CLI to register from a run
 - 	c.
 [GAP] Via UI: Right-click the model in a job [Output+Logs] and register as a model

-5)	Discuss with other members and stage the model before deployment.
+4)	Discuss with other members and stage the model before deployment.
 Change the model stage to “Production” and discuss with team before deploying to production via AML CLI v2
 - 	a.
+Via MLFlow: [GAP] Change Stage with MLFLow
+-   b.
 Via AML CLI, UI or SDK: [GAP] Change stage, via Model stages and discussions or organization-wide feed

------ USER SWITCHES TO CONTROL PLAN ACTIONS ---------

-6)	Test your deployed model on sample inputs and validate via AML CLI v2
+5)	After user is satisfied with the model, deploy model on AML to predict all the result from a dataset.
 - 	a.
-Download model from registry or retrieve from registry
+Via Online or Batch endpoints and NCD
 	- 	i.
-[GAP] “az ml model download”
+Deploy to AML using the AML CLI v2, [GAP] Get the Studio UI link to deployment from CLI output
 	- 	ii.
-Using azureml:model-name in the v2 YAML
+[GAP] Deploy using MLFLow CLI
 - 	b.
+Deploy to MIR, AML Arc [GAP], and Spark [GAP]

+5)	Test your deployed model on sample inputs and validate via AML CLI v2 or MLFLow
+- 	a.
+[GAP] Get a sample input or signature from MLFLow/AML via CLI or UI.
-Easily Deploy and validate model test inputs via AML UI, CLI or SDK
+- 	b.
+Invoke model with test inputs via AML UI, CLI, SDK or MLFlow
 	- 		i.
 AML CLI: az ml online-endpoint invoke --name sklearn-deployment --request-file sample-request-sklearn.json
 	- 		ii.
 UI: There is a test tab.
 	- 		iii.
 SDK: ???
 	- 		iv.
-[GAP] Get a sample input or signature from MLFLow/AML via CLI or UI

-7)	After user is satisfied with the model, deploy model on AML to predict all the result from a dataset.
-- 	a.
-Via Online or Batch endpoints and NCD
-	- 	i.
-Deploy to AML using the AML CLI v2, [GAP] Get the Studio UI link to deployment from CLI output
-	- 	ii.
-[GAP] Deploy using MLFLow CLI
-- 	b.
-Deploy to MIR, AML Arc [GAP], and Spark [GAP]
+MLFLow: ???

 ### [P0] Scenario 2b: Collaboration and Compare - AML Run Analysis and Model comparison
 #### Cohort: ML Builders and ML Pros